frejs/fre/README.md

 #### Async rendering

-Fre use `requestAnimationFrame` to update, It like react Fiber but tinier than.
+Fre use `requestAnimationFrame` to process update queue, It like react Fiber but tinier than.

-Async is also called `time slicing`.
+Async rendering is also called `time slicing`.

 #### keyed diff